 Currently, litchi cultivation spreads across various acres in North India and a few in South India.
 Litchi is commercially grown in North India mainly in Bihar, West Bengal, Uttar Pradesh, Uttarakhand, Punjab, and Assam where it matures during May-June.

 #21.
 Mango – Mangifera Indica

 Mango fruit is utilized at all stages of its development both in its immature and mature state.
 Raw fruits are used for making chutney, pickles, and juices.
 The ripe fruits besides being used for dessert are also utilized for preparing several products like squashes, syrups, nectars, jams, and jellies.
 Read More…

 #22.
 Nectarine – Prunus persica

-	The nectarine fruit is a variety of the peach tree. can range in color from red, pink, yellow or white.
-However, nectarines are similar in appearance and color with peaches.
+The nectarine fruit is a variety of the peach tree. can range in color from red, pink, yellow, or white.
+However, nectarines are similar in appearance and color to peaches.

 #23.
 Olive – Olea Europaea

 The olive tree is an evergreen tree or shrub native to the Mediterranean, Asia, and Africa.
 It is short and squat, and rarely exceeds 8–15 m (26–49 ft) in height.